-- If devices are fitted to fire doors protecting the means of escape then the automatic fire/smoke detectors should be positioned in accordance with British Standard 5839 Part 1, for a Type L3 system as minimum, for example suitable detectors on the means of escape routes and in adjacent rooms opening onto those routes.
-If the means of escape route is fire protected then either smoke or heat detectors are considered suitable in the adjacent rooms, whilst if the route is unprotected, only smoke detectors should be used.
+- If devices are fitted to fire doors protecting the means of escape then the automatic fire/smoke detectors should be positioned in accordance with British Standard 5839 Part 1 Type L3 system as minimum, for example suitable detectors on the escape routes and in adjacent rooms opening onto those routes.
+If the escape route is fire protected then either smoke or heat detectors are considered suitable in the adjacent rooms, whilst if the route is unprotected, only smoke detectors should be used.

 - All automatic door releases should be triggered by each or any of the following: –